-After Australian rapper 360 admitted to a codeine addiction through a song in which he apologized to fans for canceling 13 dates on a tour last year, a number of organizations in that country called for pulling codeine products from drugstore shelves and making them available by prescription only.
+After Australian rapper 360 admitted to a codeine addiction through a song in which he apologized to fans for canceling 13 dates on a tour, a number of organizations in that country called for pulling codeine products from drugstore shelves and making them available by prescription only.

 Codeine is an opiate pain reliever that’s prescribed to relieve mild pain, coughs and diarrhea.
 In the U.S., codeine is listed under Schedule II of the Controlled Substances Act, which means that it has medical value, but it also has a high potential for abuse and addiction.
 While a handful of states allow consumers to buy very small amounts of certain low-dose codeine medications over the counter, it’s generally only available by prescription.